G’day Creative Person,

 Which crowd-funding site should I use?

 I used Pozible.
-But check out PledgeMusic, Kickstarter, ask around, there are others.
+But there are many: GoFundMe PledgeMusic, Kickstarter, ask around, there are others.
 Check out the sites, compare their policies, and make the decision that’s right for you and your project.

 What are the fees?

 Pozible takes 5%.
-BUT there were some other “hidden” (less obvious) fees I didn’t QUITE expect.
+BUT there were some other “hidden” fees I didn’t QUITE expect.